real-xp/pcsx2-texture-randomizer/README.md

 - To rever the textures back to normal, you can
     - Either delete the `replacements` folder where the textures are
     - Turn off `Load Textures` in PCSX2 Graphics Settings
+- If you are using hard links, **please make sure to permanant delete all files in the replacement folder**

 # Build
 - Even though this project is completely runnable by just using a console and running Python on the `main.py` file, you can build this project too